0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 10. The main part of the program:
-In this section, boundary conditions and problem solving algorithm are written.
+In this section, we meticulously delineate the boundary conditions and articulate the problem-solving algorithm, ensuring that both are elucidated in a clear and straightforward manner.
 ```
 !******************************************************************************************
 !
 Main Block of the Program